External occipital protuberance

 Definition

-In species where the occipital bone stays confined to the nuchal surface of the head, (Bulls), it is reported more or less lower on this face, and is much less prominent.
+In cattle, the occipital bone is confined to the nuchal surface of the head and this bend is therefore much less prominent and is located more or less low on this surface.

 References